DevMountain/angular-friends/README.md

 ###Step 2: Load the friend Information
 In step two we will use ajax to load the friend json from a remote server practice debugging angular
-* In the FriendController use jquery to load Tyler's friends' data from this url: https://s3.amazonaws.com/intuiplan_company_files/production/files/public/FriendData.json
+* In the FriendController use [jQuery](http://api.jquery.com/jquery.get/) to load Tyler's friends' data from this url: https://s3.amazonaws.com/intuiplan_company_files/production/files/public/FriendData.json
 * Create a new attribute to your FriendController scope variable called friends and assign it to the value of your the array you received from the ajax call